survivejs-presentations/webpack-the-good-parts/README.md

 # Webpack - The Good Parts

-This presentation covers [SurviveJS - Webpack](https://survivejs.com/webpack) the best parts of the full two-day workshop.
+This presentation covers the best parts of [SurviveJS - Webpack](https://survivejs.com/webpack) book.